iAmMe27/WoD/README.md

 * When LIF gives you a pop-up at the start of the game, click `INJECT`

-* When ECO gives you a pop-up at the start of the game, click `Keep Everything Enabled (Default)`

 **Do not touch MCM menus until you are either out of Vault 111 or you have loaded into the Commonwealth.**

 As of v0.5, Swag has added a custom MCM setup for a slightly different experience in WoD.
 Here's what Swag says it does: